broadinstitute/wfl/docs/md/frontend.md

 In the above structure:

-- `dist/` folder hosts the built target of the application.
-- `node_modules/` hosts the installed JS dependencies and libraries.
-They are ignored by git.
 - `public/` hosts the template static index HTML file that will be injected.
 - `package-*.json` files hold various metadata relevant to the project.
 This file is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.
 - `src/` folder hosts the source code of the UI application: